 This turned out to be a little more difficult than I was expecting.
 The original sections of the Appian Way are made of large stones, which are not the flattest surface to bike on.
 To say the ride was bumpy would be an understatement.
 Tyler quickly got a handle on it but Kara had a little trouble.
 After a couple of falls and close calls with the stone walls along the side of the road, she got better at navigating the difficult terrain.

 There were a lot of sections of cobblestoned road mixed in with the ancient sections of road.
 These were by no means smooth but did offer a break from bouncing over a road made from boulders.

 Tim and Tyler had an awesome time zooming down the Appian Way.
 Tim, who was trying to bike as fast as possible while shooting video with our point and shoot camera, lost control of his bike, wiping out.
 He emerged unscathed from his accident and got very interesting video footage in the process.
 I am thankful for my family who always keeps things interesting while we travel.
-If we can manage to get through this year without any major injuries it will be a miracle.
+If we can manage to get through this around the world trip without any major injuries it will be a miracle.

 The stretch of road available to bike upon is not very long, only about 4 miles total.
 We spent an hour biking this length of the Appian Way, with occasional stops for photos.

 Tyler and Kara really enjoyed their time here.
 It was a great break from the noise, heat, and crowds of Rome.
 For anyone with a little extra time while visiting Rome this should definitely make the list.

 We returned safe and sound to the Appia Antica Café, returned our bikes, and enjoyed an early lunch.